Shakes the Clown: Plot

-In the fictional town of Palukaville, Shakes (Bobcat Goldthwait) is a good natured but depressed and alcoholic birthday-party clown.
-After his father died, Shakes was raised by his father's friend, Owen Cheese (Paul Dooley), who gave Shakes his job as a clown and owns the local clown bar, the Twisted Balloon.
-Shakes is excited because he auditioned to be the host of a children's clown show on television called the Big Time Cartoon Circus, after its original host, Peppy (Sydney Lassick), was fired for sexual harassment.
-Shakes falls deeper into his depression when he learns that he has been passed over for the position in favor of Binky (Tom Kenny), a cocaine-addicted clown who is a neurotic and vindictive sexual predator and psychopath.
+In the fictional town of Palukaville, Shakes is a talented but cynical and alcoholic birthday-party clown.
+After his father died, Shakes was raised by his father's friend, Owen Cheese, who gave Shakes his job as a clown.
+At the local clown bar, the Twisted Balloon, Shakes is excited because he auditioned to be the host of a children's clown show on television called the Big Time Cartoon Circus, after its original host, Peppy, was forced into retirement due to a lewd act.
+Shakes is irate when he learns that he has been passed over for the position in favor of Binky, a cocaine-addicted clown who is a neurotic and vindictive psychopath.

-Shakes's clown friends, Dink (Adam Sandler) and Stenchy (Blake Clark) are concerned that he drinks too much and often encourage him to quit.
-On top of that, his alcoholism is damaging his relationship with his girlfriend Judy (Julie Brown), a waitress in the Twisted Balloon and an aspiring professional bowler.
+Shakes's clown friends, Dink and Stenchy are concerned that he drinks too much and often encourage him to quit.
+On top of that, his alcoholism is damaging his relationship with his girlfriend Judy, a waitress in the Twisted Balloon and an aspiring professional bowler.
 Shakes continually denies the extent of his alcoholism until Cheese finally orders Shakes to sober up, or be fired.
 Shakes wants to make his father figure proud and is able to get through alcohol withdrawals, and for a time, seems to be doing well.
 However, Shakes suffers a relapse at a birthday party and trashes the house in a drunken rampage until he is knocked out by the child's mother.

 Shakes returns to the bar later that night, where Cheese angrily fires him for upsetting the party guests.
-Ashamed and heavily intoxicated, Shakes goes into the back room and passes out.
-Judy, Dink and Stenchy are able to convince Cheese to give Shakes another chance, and when he attempts to find Shakes, he instead comes across Binky, his sad clown friends, HoHo and Boots, and some rodeo clowns, Ty and Randi, doing cocaine.
-Cheese is angered that they would be selling and doing drugs in his bar, and a panicked Binky beats him to death with Shakes' juggling club in a fit of rage.
-Shocked, Binky frames Shakes for the murder.
+Abusive and heavily intoxicated, Shakes passes out and is put in the back room.
+Cheese decides to give Shakes another chance, and when he attempts to find him, instead comes across Binky, his sad clown friends, HoHo and Boots, and two drug-selling rodeo clowns, Ty and Randi, doing cocaine.
+Cheese is shocked and angered over the drugs, and a panicked Binky beats him to death with Shakes' juggling club in a fit of rage.
+Binky frames the unconscious Shakes for the murder.